mRcSchwering/magic-soup/docs/mechanics.md

 and $[I]_k$ is the concentration of inhibitor $k$ with stoichiometric coefficient $n_k$.
 If there are no activators $a_{act} = 1$ and if there are no inhibitors $a_{inh} = 0$.
 Values for $K_{m,a}$ and $K_{m,i}$ are directly defined in the domain specifications.
-There are some kinetics examples in [supporting figures](./supporting_figures.md#simple-reaction-kinetics).
+There are some kinetics examples in [figures](./figures.md#simple-reaction-kinetics).

 When values for the mappings of nucleotide sequences to values for maximum velocities and affinities are created, they are sampled from a log-uniform distribution with user defined boundaries.
 If there are multiple catalytic and transporter domains, activating regulatory domains, or inhibiting regulatory domains values for $v_{max}$, $K_m$, $K_{m,a}$, $K_{m,i}$ are averaged each.
-Resulting distributions are shown in [supporting figures](./supporting_figures.md#vmax-and-km-distributions).
+Resulting distributions are shown in [figures](./figures.md#vmax-and-km-distributions).

 ## Implementation